open-cogsci/osdoc/content/pages/manual/logging.md

 title: Logging and reading data files
-reviewed: false

-Always triple check whether your data has been correctly logged before running your experiment!
+Always triple check whether your data has been logged correctly before running your experiment!
 {: .page-notification}

-%--
-toc:
- mindepth: 2
---%
+[TOC]

 ## Using the logger item

 OpenSesame will not log your data automatically.
-Instead, you need to insert a *logger* item, typically at the end of your trial sequence.
+Instead, you need to insert a LOGGER item, typically at the end of your trial sequence.

 %--
 figure: